How to understand that a cough is dry. Dry and wet cough: differences

 • Antitussives (contraindicated for wet cough);

-• Antipyretic drugs (it is worth refraining from using Aspirin due to the possibility of serious complications after its use).
+• Antipyretic drugs (you should refrain from using Aspirin due to the possibility of serious complications after its use).

 In conclusion, it is worth clarifying that consultation with a doctor is not a requirement, but a necessary condition for a speedy recovery.
-Undoubtedly, without being a doctor, you can know the difference between a dry cough and a wet one, but you can accurately diagnose and choose a treatment that does not harm the body, but helps to cope with the disease - you can only have a medical education.
+Undoubtedly, even without being a doctor, you can know the difference between a dry cough and a wet one, but you can accurately diagnose and select a treatment that will not harm the body, but will help cope with the disease - only if you have a medical education.

-Protracted dry cough is sometimes so painful that it makes the patient grasp at any straw, which brings him, as a rule, only short-term relief.
+A prolonged dry cough is sometimes so painful that it forces the patient to clutch at any straw, which, as a rule, brings him only short-term relief.

-You need to understand that coughing is a symptom indicating that something is wrong with your respiratory system, and you should pay close attention to this.
-Cough may appear with the accumulation of sputum, pus in the respiratory tract, as well as with the ingress of dust and foreign bodies.
+You need to understand that coughing is a symptom that indicates that there is something wrong with your respiratory system and you should pay close attention to it.
+A cough can appear when there is an accumulation of sputum, pus in the respiratory tract, as well as from dust and foreign bodies.

-Therefore, if you want to eliminate a cough, then you need to know the cause of this symptom.
-Silencing a cough (dry, wet) with pills and potions, you can start the underlying disease and cause a number of complications.
+Therefore, if you want to eliminate a cough, you need to know the cause of this symptom.
+By suppressing a cough (dry, wet) with tablets and mixtures, you can trigger the underlying disease and cause a number of complications.

-Cough is different.
+Cough comes in different forms.
 Dry, wet.
-People who rarely get sick and have good immunity generally have a poor idea of what is the difference between one cough and another.
+People who rarely get sick and have good immunity generally have little idea of the difference between one cough and another.
 So some clarification is needed here.

-• Dry cough is most often found at the beginning of ARVI and acute respiratory infections.
+• A dry cough most often occurs at the beginning of acute respiratory viral infections and acute respiratory infections.
 With inadequate treatment, it quickly turns into a wet cough.
-It proceeds without sputum discharge and does not bring a feeling of relief
+Proceeds without sputum discharge and does not bring a feeling of relief

-• Wet cough occurs in many diseases: bronchiectasis, pulmonary tuberculosis, pneumonia and bronchitis.
-It is a debilitating cough with copious expectoration.
+• A wet cough occurs in many diseases: bronchiectasis, pulmonary tuberculosis, pneumonia and bronchitis.
+This is a debilitating cough with copious sputum production.

 • Smoker's cough.
-Long-term smokers know firsthand how much coughing in the morning torments.
-Over time, the cilia of the mucous membrane of the respiratory tract in the smoker cease to perform a cleansing function, and sputum, clogging the airways, leads to a strong wet cough.
+Long-time smokers know firsthand how much coughing hurts in the morning.
+Over time, the cilia of the mucous membrane of the respiratory tract in a smoker cease to perform a cleansing function, and phlegm, clogging the respiratory tract, leads to a strong wet cough

-• A runny nose (rhinitis) is manifested by nasal congestion and a large amount of mucus running down the pharyngeal wall.
+• A runny nose (rhinitis) is manifested by nasal congestion and the flow of large amounts of mucus down the wall of the throat

-• Inflammatory respiratory diseases (for example, bronchitis).
-At the beginning of the disease, a dry cough appears, which after a while turns into a wet cough.
+• Inflammatory respiratory tract diseases (for example, bronchitis).
+At the beginning of the disease, a dry cough appears, which after some time turns into a wet cough.
 Not only the amount of sputum changes, but also its color and smell.
-It can turn from a mucous membrane into a purulent one, which indicates the addition of a bacterial infection, which is treated only with antibiotics.
+It can turn from mucous to purulent, which indicates the addition of a bacterial infection, which can only be treated with antibiotics

 • Allergic cough.
-It occurs in response to the introduction of allergens into the human body: plant pollen, house dust, tobacco smoke, particles of the epidermis of the skin of animals and humans, and vehicle exhaust gases.
+It occurs in response to the introduction of allergens into the human body: plant pollen, house dust, tobacco smoke, particles of the epidermis of animal and human skin, and vehicle exhaust gases.
 It is often accompanied by nasal congestion (rhinitis) and frequent sneezing.
 Allergic cough occurs in allergy sufferers (hay fever) and in people suffering from bronchial asthma

 • Diseases of the nervous system and as a response to stress (psychogenic cough).
-During a psychogenic cough, children have frequent tics
+During a psychogenic cough, children develop frequent tics

 • Cardiovascular diseases.
 In chronic heart failure, shortness of breath and dry cough are observed, caused by congestive processes in the lungs.
-Sometimes after taking beta-blockers in the treatment of hypertension, a dry cough may also occur.
+Sometimes, after taking beta blockers to treat hypertension, a dry cough may also occur.

-• Problems from the digestive system.
-Due to the weakness of the valve that separates the esophagus, acidic gastric juice can enter the throat and cause not only, but also an obsessive cough.
+• Problems with the digestive system.
+Due to the weakness of the valve that separates the esophagus, acidic gastric juice can enter the throat and cause not only coughing, but also an obsessive cough.

-It should be understood that it is impossible to cure a dry cough (or wet), so the word "cure cough" is not appropriate here.
+It should be understood that it is impossible to cure a dry cough (or a wet one), so the word “cure a cough” is not appropriate here.
 It is worth paying attention, first of all, to the painful condition that caused the cough.

 • Dry cough lasts about 1-2 weeks or more

-• keeps 38-38.5 and above and is poorly removed with antipyretic tablets (Analgin, paracetamol)
+• stays at 38-38.5 and above and is difficult to relieve with antipyretic tablets (Analgin, paracetamol)

-Before making a diagnosis by a doctor, you should not resort to drugs that suppress cough (Bronholitin, Tusuprex, Libeksin).
-Before going to the doctor, in order to alleviate your condition, you can try to treat a cough with folk remedies.
+Before a doctor makes a diagnosis, you should not resort to drugs that suppress cough (Broncholitin, Tusuprex, Libexin).
+Before consulting a doctor, to alleviate your condition, you can try to treat your cough with folk remedies.

-We often hear the expression "bad cough".
-It can refer not only to dry cough, but also to other types that indicate certain problems of the body.
-We will tell you how to distinguish between the type of cough and when you need to be alert and urgently visit a doctor.
+We often hear the expression “bad cough.”
+It can refer not only to dry cough, but also to other types that indicate certain problems in the body.
+We'll tell you how to distinguish the type of cough and when you need to be wary and urgently visit a doctor.

-Most often, cough accompanies viral diseases: influenza, colds, SARS.
-With proper home treatment and the absence of other painful symptoms, it goes away by itself in a week or two.
-The most familiar and common types are dry and wet coughs, followed by those that are caused by completely different problems.
+Most often, cough accompanies viral diseases: flu, colds, ARVI.
+With proper home treatment and the absence of other painful symptoms, it goes away on its own within a week or two.
+The most common and common types are dry and wet coughs, followed by those caused by completely different problems.

 Dry cough

 How to determine.
-Basically, it occurs at the very beginning of the disease and, if left untreated, can develop into a more serious stage, because the infection will go deeper into the respiratory tract.
-Such a cough is paroxysmal in nature.
+It mainly occurs at the very beginning of the disease and, if left untreated, can develop into a more serious stage because the infection goes deeper into the respiratory tract.
+This cough is paroxysmal in nature.
 It starts abruptly and ends abruptly, reminiscent of barking.
-In the throat, there is a burning sensation, irritation, the presence of a foreign body.
+There is a burning sensation, irritation, and the presence of a foreign body in the throat.
 Often appears at night.

 How to treat.
-With a dry cough, the main thing is to reduce the cough reflex and achieve liquefaction of sputum.
-In addition to special preparations, inhalations are very useful, which will soften the mucous membrane and make sputum come out.
+With a dry cough, the main thing is to reduce the cough reflex and thin the sputum.
+In addition to special medications, inhalations are very useful, which will soften the mucous membrane and cause phlegm to come out.
 It is also recommended to drink more warm liquids, tea or milk with honey are especially good.

 Wet cough

 How to determine.
-A dry cough turns into this type if it is properly treated.
-A wet cough is also called a productive cough because it brings relief and the result of the cough reflex is visible.
+A dry cough develops into this type if treated correctly.
+A wet cough is also called productive because it brings relief and the result of the cough reflex is visible.

-This cough is accompanied by a runny nose and a sensation as if something were stuck in the throat.
-It can appear on its own, without the stage of dry cough.
+This cough is accompanied by a runny nose and a feeling as if something is stuck in the throat.
+It may appear on its own, without a dry cough stage.
 In this case, it lasts a very long time and often leads to severe inflammation of the nasopharynx.

 How to treat.
-If the irritation is caused by sinusitis—a condition associated with acute inflammation of the nasopharynx—antibiotics may help.
-In cases of colds - expectorants.
+If the irritation is caused by sinusitis, a disease associated with acute inflammation of the nasopharynx, antibiotics may help.
+In cases of colds, expectorants.

 You can also relieve the condition with a salt solution.
 Drip it into your nose 3-4 times a day, remembering to turn your head.
-So the solution will get to its intended purpose - into the sinuses, and if you tilt your head back - it will flow straight into the stomach.
+This way the solution will reach its destination - into the nasal sinuses, and if you tilt your head back - it will flow straight into the stomach.

 How to determine.
-Loud, hoarse cough accompanied by a bitter taste in the mouth.
-Basically, it appears after late or night meals: if you ate and went to bed, the acid from the stomach enters the esophagus, rises to the throat and irritates the mucous membrane.
-Such a cough may be a sign that something is wrong with your stomach.
+A loud, hoarse cough accompanied by a bitter taste in the mouth.
+Basically, it appears after late or night meals: if you eat and go to bed, acid from the stomach penetrates the esophagus, rises to the throat and irritates the mucous membrane.
+This cough may be a sign that something is wrong with your stomach.

 The reflux of acid into the esophagus is called acid (or gastroesophageal) reflux.
-According to statistics, about 10% of people of different ages face it.
-Reflux is associated with relaxation of the muscular ring that closes the esophagus at the junction with the stomach.
-During normal operation, it only opens "to the entrance" - that is, when you eat.
-With acid reflux, it does not work and releases the contents of the stomach back.
+According to statistics, about 10% of people of different ages encounter it.
+Reflux is associated with relaxation of the muscle ring that closes the esophagus at the junction with the stomach.
+During normal operation, it opens only “for entry” - that is, when you eat.
+In case of acid reflux, it does not work and releases the contents of the stomach back.

 How to treat.
-It is necessary to lower the acidity of the stomach.
-This can be achieved by taking special drugs or diet.
-People suffering from heartburn should give up large portions, fatty foods and late dinners, be careful with coffee.
+It is necessary to reduce the acidity of the stomach.
+This can be achieved by taking special medications or diet.
+People suffering from heartburn should avoid large portions, fatty foods and late dinners, and be careful with coffee.
 Particularly severe cases of reflux may require surgery.

 Smoker's cough

 How to determine.
-This is a frequent causeless cough, accompanied by shortness of breath, and sometimes blood impurities.
-It may also be accompanied by chest pain during breathing, shoulder pain, and weight loss.
-Such a cough usually indicates to doctors that there is an infection in the lungs.
+This is a frequent, causeless cough, accompanied by shortness of breath and sometimes blood.
+It may also be accompanied by chest pain when breathing, shoulder pain and weight loss.
+This type of cough usually indicates to doctors that there is an infection in the lungs.
 Often found in long-term smokers.

 How to determine.
 Persistent but infrequent cough.
-Accompanied by a small separation of sputum.
-Usually more intense in the morning.
-Other signs are wheezing and a feeling of tightness in the chest, difficulty breathing (especially when sitting).
-It intensifies in the cold seasons - in winter and autumn.
+Accompanied by a small amount of sputum.
+Typically more intense in the morning.
+Other signs include whistling and a feeling of tightness in the chest, difficulty breathing (especially when sitting).
+It intensifies during the cold seasons - winter and autumn.

-May be one of the varieties of bronchitis or emphysema.
+It may be a type of bronchitis or emphysema.
 The common name for these diseases is chronic obstructive pulmonary disease, or COPD.
-They usually affect people over 40 living in large cities with poor ecology.
-Some cases of COPD are also associated with smoking, up to 10% of patients get COPD by inheritance.
+They usually affect people over 40 who live in large cities with poor ecology.
+Some cases of COPD are also associated with smoking, and up to 10% of patients inherit COPD.

 How to treat.
-It is impossible to get rid of this type of cough completely.
-But it can be slowed down: do not smoke and protect yourself from passive smoking.
-Exercise as much as possible or learn to play wind instruments to increase lung capacity.
-Some medicines, physiotherapy, warming up, saunas and baths also help to expand the airways.
+It is impossible to completely get rid of this type of cough.
+But you can slow it down: don’t smoke and protect yourself from passive smoking.
+Exercise as much as possible or learn to play wind instruments to increase your lung capacity.
+Certain medications, physiotherapy, heating, saunas and steam baths also help to expand the airways.

 How to determine.
-Loud cough with wheezing, chest tightness and difficulty in breathing.
-It worsens at night when you are lying down - sputum accumulates faster in the respiratory tract.
+Loud cough with wheezing, chest tightness and difficulty breathing.
+Worsens at night when you are lying down - phlegm accumulates faster in the respiratory tract.
 May be caused by asthma.

 About 10% of those suffering from this disease do not even suspect that they are sick.
-It seems to us that the asthmatic constantly suffocates and immediately uses a special spray can.
-This is far from always the case.
-Symptoms can be coughing and difficulty breathing, which is caused by any, even a minor irritant - dust, pungent odors, pollen, and so on.
-Contact with irritants causes the muscles that frame the walls of the airways to contract, making it difficult for air to flow, causing inflammation and sometimes swelling.
+It seems to us that an asthmatic is constantly suffocating and immediately uses a special balloon.
+This is not always the case.
+Symptoms may include coughing and difficulty breathing, which can be caused by any, even minor irritant - dust, strong odor, pollen, and so on.
+Contact with irritants causes the muscles lining the airways to contract, restricting air flow, causing inflammation and sometimes swelling.

 How to treat.
 Treatment of asthma is usually symptomatic.
 That is, when you have difficulty breathing, a special steroid spray can help you, which relaxes the walls of the airways and makes breathing easier.

 How to treat.
-It is impossible to completely get rid of hypersensitivity.
-Ordinary throat lozenges with menthol will help to forget about coughing for a while.
-Specialized drugs can only be prescribed by a doctor.
+It is impossible to completely get rid of increased sensitivity.
+Regular throat tablets with menthol will help you forget about your cough for a while.
+Only a doctor can prescribe specialized medications for you.

-When a cough indicates a serious and dangerous disease
+When a cough indicates a serious and dangerous illness

-The UK Public Health Service has warned that as many as 80,000 people in the UK could have lung cancer without knowing it.
-Doctors have voiced four symptoms that you should not ignore, but immediately go to a specialist.
+Britain's Public Health Service has warned that up to 80,000 Britons could have lung cancer without knowing it.
+Doctors have announced four symptoms that you should not ignore and immediately go to a specialist.

 • The cough lasts more than three weeks.

-• During a cough, the shoulder or the area under the shoulder blade hurts.
+• When coughing, the shoulder or area under the shoulder blade hurts.

 Prepared using materials: tvojlor.com, aif.ru, segodnya.ua